-Staff had created a well thought out, inviting, fun and stimulating play space.
-It was homely, comfortable and furnished to a high standard.
+Staff had created a well thought out, inviting and fun play space.
+We discussed how they could add more homely touches and cosy areas, for example, adding lamps, rugs and soft furnishings.
 The layout of the playroom and the storage of resources supported quality play and learning experiences.
 Children were able to independently select resources of their choice and lead their own play.
 We saw children who comfortably moved around the room and were engaged in their play.
-The home corner was busy with children taking part in imaginative play, while other children enjoyed the sand tray, arts and crafts or sitting next to staff on the sofa having a story read to them.
+The home corner was busy with children taking part in imaginative play, while other children enjoyed taking part in arts and crafts activities, water play and engaging with books and singing songs.